Monday, June 2, 2014

 Emmeline Abney was the sister of my husband's 3rd great grandmother.
 The Abney and Killingsworth families migrated together, with a couple of other families, by wagon to East Texas around 1850.
 As it turns out Holland Bloomer Tunnell, my 2nd cousin, 2 times removed married my husband's 3rd cousin, 2 times removed.
 So....nothing to worry about as this makes us pretty far removed from each other.

 I thought of the article "I Think I am My Own Cousin", by Lorine McGinnis Schulze on The Olive Tree Genealogy blog when I made this discovery.
 It's surprising how many times one finds in their research that two brothers from a family would marry two sisters in another and other unusual situations where a woman might marry her husband's brother after becoming widowed.
 It was a much smaller world way back when, and East Texas still is a small world.
 My mother once told me that there was a boy she wanted to date when she was in high school but my grandfather wouldn't allow it.
 Mama couldn't understand why her father wouldn't let her and argued that he was a very nice gentleman and from a good family.
-After a while and a bit of frustration, Granddaddy finally ended it by saying, "Because I'm afraid we might be related!"
+After a while and a bit of frustration, Granddaddy finally ended it by saying, "Because I'm afraid we might be related!".

 Monday, February 24, 2014